-Students complete a third-semester project in one of six emphases (craft, creative collaboration, publishing, social action, teaching, and theory) and write a creative thesis in their third and fourth semesters.
-Students must also attend a final graduation residency at which they give a reading of their work and participate in a panel or teach a class.
+Students write a third-semester critical essay in one of six emphases (craft, creative collaboration, publishing, social action, teaching, and theory) and write a creative thesis in their third and fourth semesters.
+Students must also attend a final graduation residency at which they give a reading of their work, teach a graduate presentation, and can participate in a master class.
 Occasionally, leaves of absence will be approved for a maximum of two semesters.

 Admission is highly selective; students will be accepted on the basis of writing samples and past educational experience.

 Complete applications for the two annual admissions cycles are due on March 1st and September 1st.
 Later applications may be considered in exceptional cases or until all places are filled.

 Applicants are required to provide the following materials:

 - Application fee: Waived

 - Transcripts: Official transcripts from all colleges or universities attended, excluding the seven campuses of the University of Maine System (UMS transcripts are accessible to USM).
 A transcript is official when sent directly from the institution.